 The Geolocation Data Collection provision authorizes TikTok to collect precise GPS coordinates, IP-derived location, and Wi-Fi network identifiers.
 This builds a detailed profile of where you are, where you have been, and how often you visit specific locations.

 Unlike some platforms that collect approximate location only (city-level), TikTok's policy authorizes precise location tracking when location services are enabled.
-That precision matters.
-It is the difference between you are in San Francisco and you are at this specific building at this specific time.
-The latter is identifying information even when nominally anonymous.
+That precision is significant because building-level location data can be identifying even when other personal identifiers are removed.

 For compliance teams, this provision has direct implications under GDPR Article 9 (special categories of data can be inferred from location patterns such as religious sites, medical facilities, or political gatherings) and California's Delete Act.
 TikTok's policy permits the collection, but users in those jurisdictions have stronger deletion rights than US users.